rowanjh/snow-measurement/README.md

 The dataset for this study can be downloaded from a repository on [Edmond](https://edmond.mpg.de/privateurl.xhtml?token=9a080a7e-ba68-4777-bb40-3763dbe3fe90).

-The code is available on Github (link removed for review).
+The code is available on [Github](https://github.com/rowanjh/snow-measurement).

 ## Instructions